tylerboice/Digital-Roll/README.md

 python labelImg.py
 ```
 **Usage**
 Once that command is ran it will open the application.
-Within the application open the folder that contains the images you have taken.
+Within the application use the "Open Dir" button located in the left column to open the folder that contains the images you have taken.
 Label each image by creating a bounding box around.
 After a you have finished bounding all the classifiers within the image save the file.
 When you save the file it will save as a sperate *.xml* that contains the name of the image it is using. **Ensure you are saving the xml files as the same name as the image.
 If you change the name of the image after you save, the *.xml* file will not be able to find the image, so make sure the image names are the ones you want before you begin this process.**

 **Tips**
 This can be a long and tedious process.
 To increase the speed you can use the following tips: